How Can Caregivers Adapt a Home for Someone with Vision or Hearing Loss?

 • Keep everyday items in consistent, easily reachable locations to avoid searching in precarious spots.

 Living independently is important for seniors who want to maintain a high quality of life.
 For some, this simply means receiving help with tasks that have become more challenging to manage over time.
 Even when families have the best intentions, they may not have the time to provide the care their elderly loved ones need and deserve.
-If your loved one needs help to age in place as independently as possible, reach out to Assisting Hands Home Care, a trusted provider of respite, live-in, and overnight home care Florence seniors can depend on.
+If your loved one needs help to age in place as independently as possible, reach out to Assisting Hands Home Care, a trusted provider of respite, live-in, and overnight care seniors can depend on.

 Vision and hearing impairments can have a major effect on the ability to perform everyday tasks, but help is just a phone call away.
 Some Northern Kentucky seniors only require help with a few daily tasks so they can maintain their independence.
 However, those living with serious illnesses may need more extensive assistance.
-Luckily, there is professional 24-hour home care for Florence seniors with health conditions that require extra support.
+Luckily, there is professional 24-hour care for Northern Kentucky seniors with health conditions that require extra support.
 Home can be a safer and more comfortable place for your loved one to live with the help of an expertly trained and dedicated around-the-clock caregiver.
 Call one of our dedicated Care Managers today to learn about the high quality of our in-home care services.

 Frequently Asked Questions